bigpipe/bigpipe/README.md

 [coverage]: http://coveralls.io/repos/bigpipe/bigpipe/badge.png?branch=master

 BigPipe is a radical new web framework that is inspired by the concept behind Facebook's BigPipe.
-The general idea is to decompose web pages in to small re-usable chunks of functionality called `Pagelets` and pipeline them through several execution stages inside web servers and browsers.
+The general idea is to decompose web pages into small re-usable chunks of functionality called `Pagelets` and pipeline them through several execution stages inside web servers and browsers.
 This allows progressive rendering at the front-end and results in exceptional front-end performance.

-Most web frameworks are based on request and response pattern, a request comes in, we process the data and output a template.
+Most web frameworks are based on a request and response pattern, a request comes in, we process the data and output a template.
 But before we can output the template we have to wait until all data has been received in order for the template to be processed.
-This doesn't make any sense for Node.js applications where everything everything is done asynchronous.
-When received your first batch of data, why not send it directly to the browser so it can start downloading the required CSS, JavaScript and render it.
+This doesn't make any sense for Node.js applications where everything is done asynchronously.
+When receiving your first batch of data, why not send it directly to the browser so it can start downloading the required CSS, JavaScript and render it.